Introduction – 28 Questions to Ask a House Cleaning Service

 Most people really don’t know what questions to ask before hiring an individual or service to clean their homes.

-Keep in mind that my company, Feng Shui Maid Service, operates in Westchester (Yonkers, New Rochelle, Mt Vernon, Bronxville, Larchmont, Scarsdale & Eastchester).
+Keep in mind that my company, Alchemy Maids, operates in Westchester (Yonkers, New Rochelle, Mt Vernon, Bronxville, Larchmont, Scarsdale & Eastchester).

 We clean mostly houses and some apartments.
 Although all of the following questions apply to cleaning apartments, there may be some additional questions you may need to consider if you live in a house.

 If you read this short guide in its entirety, you will likely be better prepared, make better choices, and be happier with the service option you choose.